Did ‘The Walking Dead’ Season 7 Finale Bring The Zombie Series Back From The Dead? [Opinion]

 - Rick is shot by the duplicitous Vulcan lookalike but seems that injury seems to disappear.
 How?

-- All of the Saviors/Scavengers mowed down by Rick’s forces—wouldn’t they have reanimated as zombies and provided an immediate secondary threat?
+- All of the Saviors/Scavengers mowed down by Rick’s forces — wouldn’t they have reanimated as zombies and provided an immediate secondary threat?

 - Is there a difference between Negan confiscating all of Alexandria’s guns and Rick doing the same with Oceanside?